Ambulance service apologises for missed messages during inquest into death of Portsmouth baby

 An inquest into the infant’s death has heard how mum Abbie Bridle’s initial desperate 999 call was placed on hold for more than five minutes, and then paramedics missed her directions to the apartment block’s closest exit.

-It meant that an ambulance crew had to run more than 100 metres around the building while holding Mason, who had remained unresponsive to CPR efforts at the scene.
+It meant the South Central Ambulance Service (Scas) crew had to run more than 100 metres around the building while holding Mason, who had remained unresponsive to CPR efforts at the scene.

 Most Popular